top of page

 • 3 min read

-Every year, families sit down to figure out how to pay for college and walk away more confused than when they started.
-Not because they aren't trying.
-Because the system was not designed to explain itself.
+Every year, families sit down to figure out how to pay for college and leave more confused than when they started.

 Financial Aid Is Not One Thing